ispc/ispc/docs/ispc.rst

-One option for combining task-parallelism with ``ispc`` is to just use regular task parallelism in the C/C++ application code (be it through Intel® Thread Building Blocks, OpenMP or another task system), and for tasks to use ``ispc`` for SPMD parallelism across the vector lanes as appropriate.
+One option for combining task-parallelism with ``ispc`` is to just use regular task parallelism in the C/C++ application code (be it through Intel® oneAPI Threading Building Blocks, OpenMP or another task system), and for tasks to use ``ispc`` for SPMD parallelism across the vector lanes as appropriate.
 Alternatively, ``ispc`` also has support for launching tasks from ``ispc`` code.
 (Check the ``examples/mandelbrot_tasks`` example to